jdlph/Path4GMNS/README.md

 $ pip install path4gmns==0.8.6
 ```

-v0.8.5 now supports _Apple Silicon_, and _synthesizing zones and demand_.
 Path4GMNS has evolved dramatically since its early releases with bug fixes, performance improvement, new functionalities.
 Please **discard all old versions** and **update to or install the latest version**.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding use cases in the following section.